EmezinaToshky/EarthEngineProjects/README.md

+# Using Composite Flood Index (CFI) approach via Sentinel-1 VV and VH bands in Google Earth Engine for flood impact analysis.

+## For the Flooding Impact Assessment in Mokwa town, Niger State, Nigeria (occured between May 28–29, 2025)
+The impact of this flooding event had very signifiant damage with officials estimatings over 200 confirmed casualties and over 1,000 individuals missing.
+At least 121 others were injured, and the flooding destroyed 2,000 homes.
+This project aims to outline the extent of the flood event using Sentinel-1 SAR GRD dataset from GEE.

+Sentinel-1 SARGround Range Detected (GRD) scenes are processed using the Sentinel-1 Toolbox to generate a calibrated and an ortho-corrected product.
+The collection is updated daily.
+New assets are ingested within two days after they become available.

+Specific shapefile of the ROI can be assessed at https://unosat.org/products/4139 and the link to the original GEE code: https://code.earthengine.google.com/c340828cc074818912a6069cc5c5be9e.

+A GEE webapp is also available as https://ee-geohazardrisk-mapping.projects.earthengine.app/view/june-2025-flood-impact-analysis-in-mokwa-town-niger-state

+Documentation of the process is illustrated in this folder as "Mokwa Town flood code explanations"

 # Earth Engine Projects - Using Google Earth Engine (GEE) as a tool for remote sensing and Earth Observation (EO).